jrkwon/horock.ai/README.md

 Do this manually.
 You may use `face_recogntion` to classify faces.
 After the recognition, you may still need to do the manual job.

-### Making training and test datasets
+### Making datasets

 Set aside around 1,000 face images from each of the actor and target.
+The image files must be located at the `faceswap/datasets/dataA/actor-fcaces-test` and `faceswap/datasets/dataB/target-faces-test'.

 #### Make training datasets